 The Ullswater Way is a 20-mile walking route around Ullswater.
 The route can be walked in either direction and from any starting point.
 The terrain around this walking route is relatively simple to navigate with your dog as it is quite flat, but you don't have to tackle the whole 20 miles if you or your dog are not up for it.
 If you're looking for a shorter stroll, you can start your journey with a cruise on the Ullswater Steamer and discover some of the quaint villages around the lake, including Glenridding and Pooley Bridge, where there are many shorter walking routes available.
 Dogs are welcome on-board the steamer for a small fee and then you can sit back, relax and admire the amazing scenery.

-We're sure you'll have a great time exploring everything the Lake District has to offer with your faithful companion, but should your pooch become ill or injured on his doggy day out, pet insurance could help him get the treatment he needs.
+We're sure you'll have a great time exploring everything the Lake District has to offer with your faithful friend, but should your pooch become ill or injured on his doggy day out, pet insurance could help them get the treatment they need.

 At Compare Cover, you can compare pet insurance quotes, quickly and easily, to find the right policy for you and your dog.